-- Towel & wash cloth

-- Package of wet-wipes to clean off blood and grime in the field

-- Personal toiletries (ibuprophen, aspirin, Tylenol, etc as necessary).
-Shaving kits, etc.

-- Smaller size daypack (2,000 -3,000 cubic inches) capable of carrying lunch, water, change of socks & gloves, knife, other ancillaries.
-This daypack will be with you all day and on a horse so you do not want it too big or heavy.
-Don't bring an excursion type pack for overnight camping.

-- Binoculars

-- Rifle w/sling and ammunition

-- Knifes for field dressing and camp use.
-Guides have gear but it never hurts to have an extra hand.
+- Towel & wash cloth - Package of wet-wipes to clean off blood and grime in the field - Personal toiletries (ibuprophen, aspirin, Tylenol, etc as necessary).
+Shaving kits, etc. - Binoculars - Rifle w/sling and ammunition - Knifes for field dressing and camp use.
+Guides have gear but it never hurts to have an extra hand. - Camera - Headlamp flashlight (suggest 2) & extra batteries

-- Camera

-- Headlamp flashlight (suggest 2) & extra batteries
+- Rang finder if you have one

 - Alarm clock

 - Lighter

+- Battery and charging cord for cell phone.
+You will not have cell service but you will need to recharge cell phones for photos.

 - Water bottle (750ml) or camel-back bladder

-- All gear must be in army style GI duffle bags approximately 36" long or similar
+- All gear must be in army style GI duffle bags approximately 36" long or similar.
+You will certainly have 2 bags.